easymoney322/NAT-PMP-Spoof/README.md

 * Q: How can I be sure that the mapping is really created?

 There is no such feature right now, but you can use UPnP Wizard (may not show mapping lifetime correctly) or you can check NAT-PMP leases on your GateWay (e.g. /tmp/upnp.leases)

+* Q: Windows Defender quarantines the program with "This program is dangerous and executes commands from an attacker"...

+You can check binary file with Virus Total (http://virustotal.com) or manually review the code and compile it.
+There is no RCE, and the only shadow thing in an entire project - is spoofing.

 # Libraries in use
 * Win32, iphlpapi ;